-As part of their Case for Quality program, one of the top priorities for the FDA's medical devices center, the FDA identified several barriers with CSV:
+As part of their Case for Quality program, the FDA identified several barriers with CSV:

-- Complex, confusing, hard to use, risk-based approaches
+- Complex, confusing, and hard to use risk-based approaches

-- Too much focus on documentation for the auditor, creating significant compliance burden
+- Too much focus on documentation for the auditor, creating a significant compliance burden

 - Lack of clarity on how much testing is enough and where to focus that testing

 - The FDA believes the use of automation, information technology, and data solutions throughout the system life cycle can provide significant benefits to drive enhanced quality and safety, thereby reducing patient risk

 How is the FDA guiding the CSA methodology?

 - By identifying acceptable approaches to indirect and direct system validation

 - By focusing on a risk-based approach that uses critical thinking to spend more time developing a methodology appropriate to the risk of the system